 If the technician is able to explore the troubled computer and fix the problem without having to pass on instructions to a user both the MSP and the client save time and money.

-The remote access tool is an essential utility for the technicians of an MSP.
+The remote access tool is an essential utility for the technicians of an MSP and IT departments.
 However, it is not the only piece of software needed in the industry.
 An MSP needs to supply all of its technicians with a full remote monitoring and management suite.
 The remote access software should be an integrated module in that RMM platform.

 In order to properly track technician time on a project and properly allocate resources, MSPs also need team management software as well.
 This is called PSA, which stands for “professional services automation.”
 Tasks performed with remote access software need to be tracked and timed, so integrating data collection functions reduces data entry errors.